hbkworld/streaming-spec/complex_types.md

 - This member is a scaled 32 bit float base data type which is explicit
 - The time is linear.

-The device sends the following signal-specific meta information.
+The device sends the following `signal` meta information.

 ~~~~ {.javascript}